Fine Day Press

 Based on the opportunities found in the journey map exercise, we identified the following potential solutions:

-• Create a free download that addresses the most common invitation questions to encourage email sign-ups (we called this The Wedding Invitation Planner)
+• Create a free download that addresses the most common invitation questions to encourage email sign-ups: The Wedding Invitation Planner

 • Follow with a series of emails providing advice and inspiration to support users on the buyer journey (for example, how to word invitations and address envelopes)